MechanicalRock/mechanicalrock.github.io/_posts/2023-07-12-React-unity-BDD.markdown

 ### Unity Context Provider & Event Handler

-So far, all we did was about setting up the Unity's event and the command definitions to make them available in the React app.
+Up until now, our focus has been on setting up the event and command definitions from Unity to make them accessible in our React application.

-As we mentioned earlier in this blog post, unity layer executes the command on React's request and sends the requested data back to Front End through an event.
-To update the React app with the response from Unity we can set up a custom hook to manage the unity events in our react components.
-Also, to make all these events accessible to the browser we need to wrap our app to a context provider.
-Now, it's time to set up these two as per code block below:
+As mentioned earlier, the Unity layer executes commands upon receiving requests from React and sends the requested data back to the Front End through an event.
+To ensure that the React app reflects the response from Unity, we will now establish a custom hook to manage the Unity events within our React components.
+Additionally, we will wrap our app with a context provider to make these events accessible to the browser.

+Let's set up the custom hook for managing Unity events in React components and wrap our app with a context provider to make the events accessible to the browser.
+Here's the code block:

 ```ts
 // UnityContextProvider.ts